userguide-galaxea/Product_User_Guide/docs/en/Guide/R1/R1_Autonomous_Navigation_System_Usage_Tutorial.md

             pass
     ```

-    You can add any number of dots.
+    You can add any number of target points.
 In the Python file, replace and add the following areas in the Python script.
     ```Python
             # Add a new target point
             # pose = geometry_msg.msg.PoseStamped()
             # pose.header.frame_id = "map"
             # pose.pose.position.x = 5.761
             # pose.pose.position.y = -0.146
             # pose.pose.position.z = 0.087
             # pose.pose.orientation.x = -0.008
             # pose.pose.orientation.y = -0.001
             # pose.pose.orientation.z = 0.551
             # pose.pose.orientation.w = 0.835
             # pose_array.append(pose)
     ```

-    After the target point is set, execute this script, switch the remote control to Auto mode, and the robot can achieve the autonomous navigation to the target point in a loop.
+    After the target point is set, execute the script, and the robot can achieve autonomous navigation to the target point in a loop.
     ```Go
     source ~/work/galaxea/install/setup.bash
     python3 point_nav.py